anuraghazra/github-readme-stats/readme.md

 -   `locale` - set the language in the card _(e.g. cn, de, es, etc.)_.
 Default: `en`.
 -   `border_radius` - Corner rounding on the card.
 Default: `4.5`.

-> **Note**
+> **Warning**
-> The minimum of cache_seconds is currently 4 hours as a temporary fix for PATs exhaustion.
+> We use caching to decrease the load on our servers (see https://github.com/anuraghazra/github-readme-stats/issues/1471#issuecomment-1271551425).
+Our cards have a default cache of 4 hours (14400 seconds).
+Also, note that the cache is clamped to a minimum of 4 hours and a maximum of 24 hours.

 ##### Gradient in bg_color

 You can provide multiple comma-separated values in the bg_color option to render a gradient with the following format:

     &bg_color=DEG,COLOR1,COLOR2,COLOR3...COLOR10

-> **Note**
-> Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k; otherwise, it is 2 hours (7200 seconds).
-Also, note that the cache is clamped to a minimum of 2 hours and a maximum of 24 hours.

 #### Stats Card Exclusive Options